Understanding Cancer Clinical Trials

 Why do cancer clinical trials include these additional requirements?

 Clinical trials are needed to investigate whether possible treatments are safe and effective.
-That’s why the unproven drugs in research are called “investigational drugs.”
-Less is known about investigational drugs, so clinical trials require careful oversight of participants, which may require additional office visits, procedures, or assessments.
+That’s why the unproven drugs in research are called “investigational medicines.”
+Less is known about investigational medicines, so clinical trials require careful oversight of participants, which may require additional office visits, procedures, or assessments.
 Most of this oversight is provided by a team of doctors, nurses, and other research staff.

 The research team’s primary concern is your safety.
 They monitor your health, look for side effects, and assess your body’s response throughout the study.